 The epistemologies and methodologies of research on carers are linked to the genealogy of the research and availability of funding.
 Doctoral theses and their authors’ subsequent publications often establish strong links or even conflate academic research and experiential knowledge, as the researcher’s hyphenated identity as a student-carer orient, from their own admissions, the identification of a research topic and overall approach.
-For example, Genine Hook’s PhD and subsequent monograph on being a single parent student, Kitty King’s EdD on academic mothers of children with disabilities, and, prior to these, Tamsin Hinton-Smith’s PhD on single parents are linked to their life experiences.
+For example, Genine Hook’s PhD and subsequent monograph on being a single parent student (Hook, 2016), Kitty King’s EdD on academic mothers of children with disabilities (King, 2020), and, prior to these, Tamsin Hinton-Smith’s PhD on single parents (Hinton-Smith, 2012) are linked to their life experiences.
 Such work also tends to favour a qualitative approach, which captures the experiences of student carers, whether the chosen method draws on interviews (King and Hinton-Smith) or auto-ethnography (Hook).
 In comparison, research deriving from funded research projects tend to draw on a broader range of research methods, including a mix of survey, interviews, focus groups, and secondary data analysis.
 This is for example characteristic of the work funded by the Nuffield Foundation’s Student Parents and Women’s Education programme in the noughties (see earlier), leading to work often including a strong policy focus and recommendation component.
 An intermediary type of research relates to work based on one single institution (usually anonymised although findings hint to the authors conducting the study in their own institution; see e.g. Wainwright and Marandet, 2010, and prior to that Gerrard and Roberts, 2006).

 Care matters: in/visibilities